jpablomartinez/jpablomartinez/README.md

 #### Videogames
 * 🕹️ STEAP: Virtual reality game designed to assist in physical therapy.
 In this video game, users walk on a treadmill while shooting slimes or drones to earn points.
 * 🕹️ An incomplete Sudoku: A mobile app game for play sudoku.
 Still has some bugs to solve and improves audios and even ui.
-But, you can play! :)
+But, you can play! :). .
+Is Open Source, so you are free to modify and play with the code
+* 🕹️ Brick Games: A mobile game app inspired in brick 9999 in 1 games console.
+Only Snake and Race.
+Is Open Source, so you are free to modify and play with the code

 ### Skills